Jackson T. Stephens: Politics

 Stephens and his wife, Mary Anne, were such outspoken backers of Republican causes, and in particular of President Ronald Reagan, that in the early 1980s they were known as "Mr. and Mrs. Republican of Arkansas."
 In a rare interview in the early 1980s, Jackson declared that Reagan was giving the country "exactly what we need.
 Some of us call it tough love."
 Stephens and his company donated $100,000 to the national Republican Party both in 1988 and 1991.
 Stephens and his wife were key backers of the unsuccessful bid of U.S. Representative Tommy F. Robinson of Arkansas's 2nd congressional district for the Republican gubernatorial nomination in 1990..
-The Stephens family, through Stephens Inc and Worthen Bank, to which Stephen holds a minority ownership interest, were key financial backers and fundraisers for Bill Clinton and the Democratic Party during his presidential election in 1992.
+The Stephens family, through Stephens Inc. and Worthen Bank, in which Stephen holds a minority ownership interest, were key financial backers and fundraisers for Bill Clinton and the Democratic Party during his presidential election in 1992.